Bradford Cox: Songwriting

-Cox describes his mode of songwriting as 'automatic or stream-of-consciousness'.
-"Usually I go into a sort of trance and I'll have five or six songs afterwards", he said, speaking to Victoria Segal of Q in November 2010.
-"What is interesting is seeing how the band adapts them and mutates them into the final product.
+Cox describes his mode of songwriting as 'automatic or stream of consciousness'.
+Speaking to Victoria Segal of Q in November 2010, Cox said:"Usually I go into a sort of trance and I'll have five or six songs afterwards...
+What is interesting is seeing how the band adapts them and mutates them into the final product.
 Lots of accidents and primitive irrational things happen.
 It can be difficult trying to explain the process to a producer or engineer.
-They generally want to help you polish things and I tend to want to sabotage that", he added.
+They generally want to help you polish things and I tend to want to sabotage that".Speaking to Prefix Magazine a few years prior in February 2008, Cox spoke further of his stream of consciousness songwriting and use of effects:"The reason I used effects in the first place was to use the vocals as more of an instrument.
+To have it be on the same level as the instruments.
+Because I'm not a "songwriter" and I don't write lyrics in advance, I'm more interested in ambiguity, sonically too, in terms of the way things mix.
+I prefer it to be a little bit skewed.
+The traditional concept that the vocals are supposed to be mixed pretty high, but I guess that concept was thrown out the window a long time ago".